 - Disordered thinking and/or disordered behaviour

 Psychosis is treatable, once you have been assessed by a GP and referred for treatment, Dr Catherine Nyuthe will work with you to recommend the best treatment option for your diagnosis and circumstances.
 Treatment may be required only for a short time or may last for many years and includes antipsychotic medication as well as therapy.
+If Dr Nyuthe believes another psychiatrist would be better suited to meet your particular needs, she may suggest a referral on to them, instead.

 To make an appointment, Dr Nyuthe encourages you to contact her at Knox Private Hospital on (03) 98871520 or use the online booking form.